Console/console.github.io/_posts/2023-11-03-playing-with-rling.markdown

 *you can also save the file directly back to itself, just big files are a pain to download if it messes up :)*

-Boom - you now have a mega wordlist, no duplicate words featured within.
+Boom!
+You now have a mega wordlist, no duplicate words featured within.
 Be sure to record what wordlists you've concatenated together though in case you later need to add to it.